microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Create new navigation property to fileThreats for security

 ### [New-MgSecurityThreatSubmissionUrlThreat](New-MgSecurityThreatSubmissionUrlThreat.md)
-Create a new urlThreatSubmission object.
+Create new navigation property to urlThreats for security

 ### [New-MgSecurityTiIndicator](New-MgSecurityTiIndicator.md)
-Create a new tiIndicator object.
+Create new navigation property to tiIndicators for security

 ### [New-MgSecurityTriggerRetentionEvent](New-MgSecurityTriggerRetentionEvent.md)
-Create a new retentionEvent object.
+Create new navigation property to retentionEvents for security

 ### [New-MgSecurityTriggerTypeRetentionEventType](New-MgSecurityTriggerTypeRetentionEventType.md)
-Create a new retentionEventType object.
+Create new navigation property to retentionEventTypes for security

 ### [New-MgSecurityUserSecurityProfile](New-MgSecurityUserSecurityProfile.md)
 Create new navigation property to userSecurityProfiles for security

 ### [Publish-MgSecurityCaseEdiscoveryCaseCustodian](Publish-MgSecurityCaseEdiscoveryCaseCustodian.md)
-Release a custodian from a case.
-For details, see Release a custodian from a case.
+Invoke action release

 ### [Publish-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource](Publish-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource.md)
-Release the non-custodial data source from the case.
+Invoke action release

 ### [Remove-MgSecurityAction](Remove-MgSecurityAction.md)
 Delete navigation property securityActions for security